 2. Be a Free Range Human by Marianne Cantwell

-This straight-talking, practical book is a great resource for the truly disgruntled office worker.
+This straight-talking, practical book is an excellent resource for the truly disgruntled office worker.
 Cantwell speaks up for the corporate cubicle-dwellers feeling a bit like a caged hen, offering a doable, step-by-step approach to achieving a work-life balance.
-The result?
-A self-earned career path that is both financially feasible and intrinsically satisfying.
+The result is a self-earned career path that is both financially feasible and intrinsically satisfying.
 Be a Free Range Human teaches us just what we are truly capable of, without the frilly jargon.